-2 Slide the left plastic base onto the left side of the machine.
-Screw two M6 x 16 mm SBHCS screws into the plastic base using the 4 mm Allen wrench.
+2 Slide the left plastic base onto the left side of the machine, over the side ridge.
+Screw in place with two M6 x 16 mm SBHCS screws and the 4 mm Allen wrench.
 Tighten until snug.

 Installing the Handlebars